elizabethmdoyle/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?

+The closure is located inside of the function inside the return statement.
+You can tell because first, it is the only function, and second, it is utilizing the name parameter from the outer function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+A console.log of dansRoll should produce the same result twice, because a const cannot be redefined, or redeclared, therefore nothing could change.

 c.
-What is the lexical scope of `newRoll`? function scope
+What is the lexical scope of `newRoll`? function scope?

+newRoll is within block scope.

 ### Task 3 - Stretch Goals